Lyngdorf TDAI 3400

 As to Hi-Res streaming services, users who exclusively or mainly use Qobuz as opposed to Tidal may want to try a trial Tidal subscription.
 Since Tidal dropped most of the MQA versions, Tidal's true high-res and Redbook versions often by comparison sound just a bit fuller in the low end and definitely less "edgy" in the high frequencies compared to the equivalent Qobuz versions.
 This is evident via Roon comparisons and more apparent via Mconnect and especially via the Tidal Direct input of the Lyngdorf.
 You may find less need for reducing brightness with Tidal, in other words, since the "edge" fairly common to Qobuz versions is also reduced by some of the non-Neutral Lyngdorf Voicings, such as Music 1 and Music 2.

 By the way, the Lyngdorf does the first unfold of MQA material via its MQA core decoder function.
 Unlike the Lumin X1 I had, however, the Lyngdorf is not an MQA renderer and thus does not fully unfold encrypted MQA material.
 The Lumin equipment sounded better with MQA material than the Lyngdorf since the final unfolding pulls out excess brightness and creates a more relaxed-sounding presentation.
-But most of the MQA material has now been removed from Tidal; I've only run across couple of remaining MQA titles and I'm sure those will drop out of the service soon since Tidal has committed to replacing the MQA versions with their Max true high-resolution versions.
+But most of the MQA material has now been removed from Tidal; I've only run across a few remaining MQA titles and I'm sure those will drop out of the service soon since Tidal has committed to replacing the MQA versions with their Max true high-resolution versions.

 I love how the Lyngdorf makes moving from one stream to another so easy.
 I'm also enjoying experimenting with the various sonic "flavors" the Voicings function provides.